Skip to Content

 Retrace your route back to Plimmer Steps.

-History notes: 31 Patanga Cres is the “Anchorage” named by the Holm family who lived their after their grandfather who established Holm Shipping line.
+HISTORICAL NOTES: 31 Patanga Cres is the “Anchorage” named by the Holm family who lived there after their grandfather who established Holm Shipping line.

 Near the top of the lane is the original farmhouse probably built in the 1870’s.